I rarely check this thing, though I tend to reply if I receive a message.

 - English (Fluently), Spanish (Fluently)

 I'm also starting to develop an addiction to weightlifting and fitness exercises.
-I'm not sure if that's a good or bad thing.
-My naked form makes me think it's a good thing.

 I used to frequent my cousin and friend's plays/choreographies while at Chile and photograph them using my DSLR:

 Social Dance: I just started taking Swing Dance lessons as a refresher in a studio that teaches Lindy-Hop over in the West Loop of Chicago.
 In two or three month's time I'll be dancing Lindy.
 Watching two high skill Lindy dancers just makes me feel damned happy.